-Saint-André Residence is a minimalist family home transformed by a modern extension in Montreal, Canada, designed by Naturehumaine.
+Naturehumaine have designed the Saint-André Residence, a minimalist family home transformed by a modern extension in Montreal, Canada.

 The project consists of adding a modern extension to the back side existing home while retaining the character of the built environment on the street side.
 This project transformed the early-20th-century duplex into a single-family dwelling, with the intent of creating a bright, open-space house.